-Any type of citrus peel is a good disposal deodorizer.
-Lime, lemon, orange, tangerine, and grapefruit peels will all help refresh your sink and system.
-Be sure to cut the peels into small enough pieces for the unit to handle, then turn on the unit and run water while the peels grind.
+When you have a smelly garbage disposal, you can use any citrus peel as a great DIY garbage disposal deodorant.
+Lime, orange, tangerine, grapefruit, or lemon in your garbage disposal will help refresh the appliance.
+Be sure to cut the peels into small enough pieces for the unit to handle, then turn it on and run cold water while the peels grind.

 6. Hot water and dish soap